gbalduzz/NDArray/README.md

 array, while the "Strided lazy evaluation" test performs the computation over a 3D view of a 5D array.
 The computation over a contiguous range is also compared against a standard c++ raw loop.

-xtensor marginally outperforms the NDArray library over a continuous range, as it explicitly  supports vectorization.
-But when iterators over array views are used, NDArray outperforms xtensor by a wide margin.
+The performance of the two library is similar when evaluating functions over entire arrays stored contiguously in memory, but when iterators over array views are used, NDArray outperforms xtensor by a wide margin.

 # Requirements